fluencelabs/near-metaBUILD-hackathon/README.md

 * [Sputink CLI](https://github.com/cloudmex/sputnikdao-cli)
 * [Fluence off-chain proposal validation examples](https://github.com/fluencelabs/eip712-validation-node)

+ ## Best Use of Fluence And Aqua In Your DApp -- 1 x USD 2,500

+Already got an idea or even DApp?
+This category challenges you to replace one or more centralized aspects of your solution with Fluence and Aqua.

 ### Submission Requirements

 * Generously document your submission
-* Provide a max three (3) minute video for Beginner challenges and a max five (5) minute video for intermediate and advanced challenges to present and demonstrate your solution
+* Provide a max three (3) minute video for Beginner challenges and a max five (5) minute video for any of the other challenges to present and demonstrate your solution
 * Submit via a Github or GitLab repo with MIT or Apache 2.0 license

 Judging is based on originality, functionality and completeness of the submission.
 In the case of multiple prizes for a given challenge, the order of submissions determines payout rank for complete and functional projects.

 ## Resources